GCU-GenCyber/GenCyber-Camp-24/Linux/Linux Lesson - Ryan.md

 What is Linux?

 Linux is a free and open-source operating system based on Unix, known for its customizability, stability, and security.
 It is highly portable and can be run on a variety of hardware platforms.
 Linux is composed of the kernel, system libraries, and user-space utilities, with various distributions available.
 Popular distros include Ubuntu, Fedora, Debian, and CentOS.
 Linux can be used both in a terminal and a GUI.
-Learning the command line can be difficult, but these lessons will allow you to understand some of the basics of the Linux command line.
+Learning the command line can be difficult, but these lessons will allow you to understand some of the basics.

 Let's start simple